U. of Michigan settlement latest in school sex abuse payouts

 —A federal class action lawsuit filed last summer claims Brown University in Rhode Island systematically and repeatedly failed to protect women from rape and other sexual misconduct.
 The lawsuit was filed by four current and former female students.
 The suit alleges the Ivy League school actively prevented the reporting of incidents of sexual violence and perpetuated a culture of silence on campus.
 A school spokeswoman has said Brown has taken a “strategic and sustained approach” to confronting sexual misconduct on campus.

 —The University of Minnesota, USA Hockey and the Amateur Hockey Association Illinois are defendants in a federal lawsuit filed last May by former players who allege they were sexually abused during the 1980s by a college and youth coach, Thomas “Chico” Adrahtas, who is also a defendant in the suit.
 Many of the alleged victims, all male, were minors at the time.
 Adrahtas coached amateur teams in the Chicago area and moved to the college ranks for the 1984-85 season as an assistant at Minnesota.
-His last post was as the head coach at Robert Morris University in Chicago, before his resignation in 2018 in light of an investigation into his alleged abuse.
+In 2018 he resigned as the head coach at Robert Morris University in Chicago in light of an investigation into his alleged abuse.
 The University of Minnesota has said it has taken steps to ensure allegations of misconduct are promptly reported and thoroughly investigated, WBBM-TV reported last June.